NathanielWh/Complete-Python-PostgreSQL-Course/Readme.md

-# This is the course materials from the udemy course Complete Python PostgreSQL
+# These are the course materials from the udemy course "Complete Python PostgreSQL"